redifaislam-gif/allpagewebsite/wp-content/plugins/premium-addons-for-elementor/readme.txt

 == Description ==

-Supercharge your Elementor Page Builder with 55+ highly customizable Elementor addons and widgets, 280+ premade Elementor templates that will give you the ability to build sophisticated websites in less time with no coding required.
+Supercharge your [Elementor Page Builder](https://wordpress.org/plugins/elementor/) with 55+ highly customizable Elementor essential addons and widgets, 300+ premade Elementor templates that will give you the ability to build sophisticated websites in less time with no coding required.
 Both Elementor and Premium Addons plugins take your WordPress website to the next level.

 [**Check Elementor Widgets & Addons Demo Pages**](https://premiumaddons.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)